Cap-go/angular-data-storage-sqlite-app-starter/README.md

 # Ionic/Angular Data Storage SQLite App Starter

-Ionic/Angular application demonstrating the use of the ```capacitor-data-storage-sqlite``` plugin part of the @jeepq/capacitor plugin library and can be use as an Ionic/Angular application starter.
+Ionic/Angular application demonstrating the use of the ```capacitor-data-storage-sqlite``` plugin  can be used as an Ionic/Angular application starter.

-The ```capacitor-data-storage-sqlite``` test is accessible in the Tab2 of the Application by clicking on the SQLite test button.
+The ```capacitor-data-storage-sqlite``` test is accessible in the Tab2 of the Application by clicking on the Store test button.

 The application uses a service class as a wrapper to the ```capacitor-data-storage-sqlite``` plugin